YSTEMandChess/app.ystemandchess.com/README.md

 Now you need to create the two environment files within this directory with this command `touch environment.ts && touch environment.prod.ts`

-Now copy and paste the contents into these files with the env files given to you.
+Now copy and paste the content given into these files.

 **chessClient**